ejdaguas/pegels/README.md

 data_figure4: MTT assay results (signal minus background, 540nm reading - 630 nm reading) for two plates: one for gels 70/3-70/12, one for gels 70/18 and 70/24.
 Each gel had three separate samples per plate.
 Results were normalized for visualization using the control wells on the respective plates.

 data_figure5: Rheology results for initial-swelled, sandwich-swelled, and fully-swelled 70/3-70/24 gels (averaged over 3 samples).
 G' and G" values (Pa) presented for corresponding strain values (%).

+data_figure6: Rheology results for sandwich-swelled low-PI and high-PI 70/3-70/24 gels (averaged over 3 samples).
+G' and G" values (Pa) presented for corresponding strain values (%).

+data_figure7: The original data for this figure comes from the figure 5 and figure 6 datasets, but the plotted values are reproduced here as mean ± SD for convenience.